alperkumcu/alperkumcu.github.io/courses/lingii.md

 - Edwards, J. (2013).
 Sociolinguistics: A very short introduction.
 Oxford University Press.
 - Grosjean, F. (2010).
 Bilingualism: A very short introduction.
 Oxford University Press.
 - Holmes, J. (2013).
 An introduction to sociolinguistics (4th ed.).
 Routledge.
 - Jurafsky, D., & Martin, J. H. (2023).
-Speech and language processing (3rd ed. draft). https://web.stanford.edu/~jurafsky/slp3/
+Speech and language processing (3rd ed. draft).
 - McCulloch, G. (2019).
 Because Internet: Understanding the new rules of language.
 Riverhead Books.
 - McEnery, T., & Hardie, A. (2016).
 Corpus linguistics: Method, theory and practice.
 Cambridge University Press.
 - Pinker, S. (1994).
 The language instinct: How the mind creates language.
 William Morrow.
 - Salzmann, Z., Stanlaw, J., & Adachi, N. (2014).
 Language, culture, and society: An introduction to linguistic anthropology (6th ed.).
 Westview Press.

-## Requirements
+## Requirements and Evaluation

+- To be considered successful in the course, a student must receive at least 50 out of 100 on the final exam.
+Any student who scores below 50 out of 100 will fail the course.
+- Attendance is mandatory.
+Students exceeding the limit will automatically fail (F1).
+- Missing the final exam results in automatic failure (F2).

 [Pre Feedback](https://forms.gle/QAiVmmCyU5CshH4o7).